History of Punjab: Arrival of Islam and the Emirate of Multan

 Between 982–5, the power of the Banu Munnabih began to erode and Multan was conquered by Halam b.
 Shayban on behalf of the Fatimid caliph based in Egypt.
 By 985, the traveller Al-Maqdisi noted that the city of Multan was Shia, that the Friday sermon was in the name of the Fatimid and all decisions are taken in accordance with his commands.

-Ghaznavid Empire (10th AD - 12th AD)
+Ghaznavid Empire (10th century AD – 12th century AD)

 In 977, Sabuktigin, the Samanid governor of Ghazni, established an independent kingdom in western Afghanistan with Ghazni as its capital.
 When the Ghaznavids began expanding eastwards they came into conflict with the Hindu Shahis.
 This led to the Hindu Shahi ruler to form an alliance with Rajput rulers in the Punjab to check the Ghaznavid expansion.

 Sabuktigin's son Mahmud succeeded his father in 997, and began a series of raids into northern India.
 In 1001 he defeated Jayapala at the Battle of Peshawar and seized Hindu Shahi territory north of the river Sindh.
 In 1006 Mahmud attacked the Kingdom of Multan, returning a few years later to massacre the local Ismaili population.